tscmacdonald/tscmacdonald.github.io/_posts/2021-12-20-diffusiontips.md

 where $$k_B$$ is Boltzmann's constant, $$T$$ is the (absolute) temperature, $$\eta$$ is the dynamic viscosity, and $$R_H$$ is the hydrodynamic radius of the diffusing particle - the radius of a hard-edged sphere that would diffuse at the same rate.
 Real molecules are generally neither spherical nor hard-edged, so be careful when relating $$R_H$$ to actual dimensions.
 I think of the hydrodynamic radius as an effective measure of the average size of a molecule incorporating any supramolecular ordering that may form: $$R_H$$ of a single chemical species might vary in different solvents as a result of supramolecular (self-)association through solvent coordination, H bonding, ion pairing, cation-$$\pi$$ interactions, and so on.
 As an example, Li+ ions coordinated in THF might appear "bigger" than Li+ in non-coordinating hexane. $$R_H$$ can also vary based on the population distributions of different conformers or tautomers that may be favoured in different solvent environments.

-It might be tempting to argue that $$\eta$$ is fixed for a given solvent and that temperature changes will be relatively small for a system at 298 K +/- a degree or so, and that diffusion is thus only really sensitive to changes of $$R_H$$. __This is not the case__: for most solvents the viscosity $$\eta$$ __also__ varies strongly as a function of temperature, making the overall diffusion measurement much more sensitive to changes in temperature.
+It might be tempting to argue that $$\eta$$ is fixed for a given solvent and that temperature changes will be relatively small for a system at 298 K +/- a degree or so, and that diffusion is thus only really sensitive to $$R_H$$ changing. _This is not the case_: for most solvents the viscosity $$\eta$$ _also_ varies strongly as a function of temperature, making the overall diffusion measurement much more sensitive to changes in temperature.
 Empirical measurements have found that the dependence of diffusion on temperature is often closer to an exponential Arrhenian relationship:

 $$
 D(T) = A\exp{(-\frac{E_a}{k_B T})}